Voluntary Disclosure and Personalized Pricing: Introduction

-Verifiable disclosure complements and offers a middleground between information design and cheap talk.
-It is particularly germane when a consumer can use an intermediary to verify information about her type in her communication to firms without forfeiting control over the disclosure of that information.
-As the evolving digital economy balances an increasing ability to verify information cryptographically and public pressure for individual privacy, we believe it to be useful to complement the existing frameworks with a verifiable disclosure approach to the question of consumer control.
+This verifiable-disclosure approach to consumer control complements two other ways for consumers to share information in markets.
+One way is through information design, where an intermediary that knows the consumer's type commits to a segmentation strategy.
+With a monopolistic seller, that intermediary can achieve payoffs characterized by \cite*{bergemann2015limits}.
+The other way is for the consumer to use cheap talk. \cite{hidir2018personalization} show that if the product can be customized to the consumer's tastes, cheap talk can improve matching without resulting in the monopolist capturing the entire surplus.
+Verifiable disclosure offers a potentially useful middle ground between information design and cheap talk.
+It is relevant when a consumer can use an intermediary to verify information about her type in her communication to firms without forfeiting control over the disclosure of that information.
+As the evolving digital economy balances an increasing ability to verify information cryptographically with public pressure for individual privacy, we believe it to be useful to understand the possible implications when consumers can communicate verifiable information to firms.